AAMH/memcached/README.md

   127.0.0.1, 11213, 2<br />
   ....<br />

-  This file should contain one line for each memcached instances you want to test.<br/> First column is the IP address(127.0.0.1 is the localhost in the client container).<br/> Second column specifies the port the server is listening to.<br/> Third column specifies the reverse ratio of number of request sent to the instance (1 means full speed, 2 means half,..).
+  This file should contain one line for each memcached instances you want to test.<br/> First column is the IP address (127.0.0.1 is the localhost in the client container).<br/> Second column specifies the port the server is listening to.<br/> Third column specifies the reverse ratio of number of request sent to the instance (1 means full speed, 2 means half,..).
-* To scale the dataset and warming up the servers:
+* To scale the dataset and warm up the servers:
 ```
 ./loader -a ../twitter_dataset/twitter_dataset_unscaled -o ../twitter_dataset/twitter_dataset_30x -s docker_servers.txt -w 4 -S 30 -D 6000 -j -T 1 -r 400000
 ```